Peritoneal dialysis

 • most people have no diet restrictions, and very few fluid restrictions

 Since you’ll be undergoing peritoneal dialysis at home, you’ll need to be trained to do it on your own.
-A specialised nurse at our renal unit will be able to train you, which will usually take about one week.
+A specialised nurse at dialysis centre will be able to train you, which will usually take about one week.
 You can also bring along a support person or family member to undertake the training with you, so they can assist you later on.

 During the training you’ll learn to: